Minimization and Care of Radiation Damage

 The ingredients of Natural Marine Extract reverse most of these catastrophic changes and, if used before radiation treatment, can stop them before they happen.

 Treating the Skin After Radiation is Essential to the Skin's Structure

-There are few traumas generating more free (hydroxyl) radical formation and subsequent inflammation than radiation does creates.
-This further destroys the skin’s normal structure and physiology.
-Thus, Miracle of the Sea Aloe Vera Gel or Almond Oil with Natural Marine Extract should be used post treatment as well.
+There are few traumas generating more free (hydroxyl) radical formation and subsequent inflammation than those created by radiation.
+Radiation treatment further destroys the skin’s normal structure and physiology.
+Thus, Miracle of the Sea Natural Marine Extract in Aloe Vera Gel or Almond Oil should be used post treatment as well.